anetacamo/coding/src/content/css-props.md

 ### Flexbox

+Flexbox is a great solution for handling grids, columns or rows => working with content like a lot of posts or a lot of images.

-Flexbox is a great way how to handle content that needs to be centered.
-Especially when working with multiple columns.
+But also when you need to Especially when working with multiple columns.
 Following features are only working on a element that has setted `display:flex`

+if you have multiple divs

 | tag syntax      | example of use                                                                                                                      | default styles | description                                                                                                                                                |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |